blackbluegl/calendar-component/README.md

 ### Version 1.0-BETA2
 - Fixed:    forward and backward day calculation
 - Enhanced: BasicDateClickHandler has a new property to exclude month from cycle
+- Enhanced: add blocked timeslots all over or per day.
+Blocked slots can be styled.

 ### Version 1.0-BETA1
 - JS-Errors fixed on moving items